PranathiSurala/Mini-E-Commerce/README.md

-# 🛒 Mini-E-Commerce
+# 🛒 Mini Mart

-Welcome to **Mini E-Commerce** – a simple, clean, and interactive online shopping website built using **HTML**, **CSS**, and **JavaScript**.
+Welcome to **Mini Mart** – a simple, clean, and interactive online shopping website built using **HTML**, **CSS**, and **JavaScript**.
 It’s a fully responsive web page where users can browse products, filter by category, and manage their cart seamlessly — all without any backend!

 ---